FormulaMonks/thicket/packages/thicket-pubications/posts/a-tale-about-dragons-and-Cataluña.md

 Meanwhile this past September, my team at Citrusbyte embarked on a research project.

 We wanted to build a _decentralized app_ where users could create GIFs and share them with friends.
-Decentralized Apps are can also called _Distributed_ Apps, which people refer to as "Dapps."
+Decentralized Apps can also be called _Distributed_ Apps, which people refer to as "Dapps."

 What is a Dapp?

-As explained in [my coworker Chad's talk](https://www.youtube.com/watch?v=FXhPBiv4Roo&list=PLe9psSNJBf743rgLMRVKytyQkDUolnZnY&index=24), a decentralized is an app that works in the most extreme network conditions.
+As explained in [my coworker Chad's talk](https://www.youtube.com/watch?v=FXhPBiv4Roo&list=PLe9psSNJBf743rgLMRVKytyQkDUolnZnY&index=24), a Dapp is an app that works in the most extreme network conditions.
 Apps built in this way would even work on a future Mars colony!

 What exactly is decentralized about them?
 Two things: _Data_ and _Compute_.